 - Weekly interesting case conferences, medical grand rounds, journal clubs and core curriculum lectures

-Investigational treatment protocols of the Southwest Oncology Group, National Surgical Adjuvant Breast Project, Josephine Ford Cancer Institute and contract pharmacologic studies for experience in the design and conduct of clinical trials
+Investigational treatment protocols of the Southwest Oncology Group, National Surgical Adjuvant Breast Project, Henry Ford Cancer Institute and contract pharmacologic studies for experience in the design and conduct of clinical trials